-A relationship in which a person is controlled by another, who is constantly promoting a pathological conditions, it refers to the one who wants to command over other submissive person
+A relationship in which a person is controlled by another, who is constantly promoting pathological conditions, it refers to the one who wants to command over other submissive people

 By: Merriam Webster Dictionary

 Co-dependence movement in Arizona in the mid-’80s.
 Co-Dependents Anonymous had its first meeting in October of 1986 and reading material on Co-dependence as a disease.
 These Co-dependence books were the next generation evolved from the books on the Adult Child Syndrome of the early ’80s.

 In Clark & Stoffel’s 1992, research article entitled: “Assessment of Co-dependency Behavior in Two Health Student Groups”, they described: “A painful dependence which includes: compulsive behaviors, forceful approvals, destruction of self-worth and identity”.

 An extreme control on others personal life, taking charge of others wellbeing will shatter the individuality of one person, it lowers the self-esteem, self-concept, and increases external locus of control.
 Codependent behaviors are self-destructive.

 Do not get lost in the age of Me, Me, Me

 According to Melody Beattie’s book Codependent No More (1986):

 Codependency harms a person in many ways: disturbance of moods, emotions, feelings, thoughts, behaviors, it is a paradoxical dependency.